purvajpatel/acm-research-sp26/README.md

 # Novelty and Conclusion

-The novelty in this paper is providng a new way to merge models that drastically reduces the amount of data needed for model merging while maintaing higher accuracy and speed than
+The novelty in this paper is providing a new way to merge models that drastically reduces the amount of data needed for model merging while maintaing higher accuracy and speed than most other merging models.

+Overall, this research is very promising in being the definitive way in which to merge fine tuned models, but more research and testing should be done to see its limitations and other potential drawbacks in comparison to other models.

+In particular, I would like to test it on various other base models when testing NLP tasks, and expand it to other natural language tasks such as video to text or image to text, and even beyond NLP tasks such as text to image or text to video.
+Additionally, it could be a potential idea to evaluate first if merging will be effective within a certain error based on the compatibility of the tasks, because typically merging is only effective when the tasks being merged into one model are similar to one another; otherwise the model becomes too averaged out to be good at any tasks.

+Finally, one possibility of future work would be to see if the model merging could be epanding to not just merging fine tuned variants of the same base model, but also merging several specialized models with different bases into one model.
+The main reason this isn't done is because of the different dimensions in things such as parameters and layers that different base models use, but there could be a way to implement it.